caio-sts/codes4enhance/README.md

 There you will see arguments to apply enhance methods or do data augmentation by applying geometric transformations.

+## How to use

+ 1. Clone this repo
+ 2.

 ## References
  - Histogram Equalization (HE)